Quantifying the performance of bidirectional quantum teleportation

-where $\mathcal{U}_{A}$ and $\mathcal{V}_{B}$ are unitary channels.
-By exploiting this symmetry, we arrive at a semi-definite program for evaluating $e_{\operatorname{PPT}}(\mathcal{S}_{AB}^{d},\rho_{\hat{A}\hat{B}})$, which has significantly lower complexity than the generic semi-definite program in Proposition~\ref{prop:gen-bi-SDP}.
+By exploiting these symmetries, we arrive at a semi-definite program for evaluating $e_{\operatorname{PPT}}(\mathcal{S}_{AB}^{d},\rho_{\hat{A}\hat{B} })$, which has significantly lower complexity than the generic semi-definite program in Proposition~\ref{prop:gen-bi-SDP}.
 In particular, its complexity is polynomial in the dimension of the systems $\hat{A}$ and $\hat{B}$.
 We provide a proof of Proposition~\ref{prop:swap-sdp-simplify}\ in Appendix~\ref{app:SDP-simplify-swap}.

 \begin{proposition} The semi-definite program in Proposition~\ref{prop:gen-bi-SDP},\ for the error in simulating the unitary SWAP channel $\mathcal{S}_{AB}^{d}$ in \eqref{eq:ideal-swap-channel}, simplifies as follows: